Ensembl/ensembl-funcgen/DEPRECATED.md

 Ensembl Deprecated Methods
 ===================

-This file contains the list of methods deprecated in the Ensembl Funcgen API.
+This file contains the list of methods, modules and scripts deprecated in the Ensembl Funcgen API.
 A method is deprecated when it is not functional any more (schema/data change) or has been replaced by a better one.
 Backwards compatibility is provided whenever possible.
 When a method is deprecated, a deprecation warning is thrown whenever the method is used.